-3 Reasons Attorneys Want to Read Your Expert Deposition Transcripts
+3 Reasons Attorneys Should Read Expert Deposition Transcripts

 Expert witnesses largely rely on the strength of their work to establish expertise in their field.
 As such, it can be tempting to lean solely on one’s CV when seeking expert witness roles.

-Attorneys looking for an expert to assist with their case, however, see the CV merely as a starting point.
-For many lawyers, an expert witness’s previous depositions provide a wealth of information that isn’t captured by a CV, resume, or portfolio.
-Here, we’ll discuss the top three reasons to offer attorneys access to deposition transcripts as well as to your CV.
+Attorneys looking for an expert to assist with their case see the CV merely as a starting point.
+For many lawyers, transcripts of depositions from an expert witness provide a wealth of information that isn’t captured by a CV, resume, or portfolio.
+Here, we’ll discuss the top three reasons why attorneys should access deposition transcripts as a CV.

 Looking at past performance in a similar task is a great indicator of how someone will perform presently.
-For attorneys seeking experts, depositions from previous cases shed light on how the expert witnesses might perform.
+For attorneys seeking experts, depositions from previous cases, including a defense expert's deposition transcript, shed light on how the expert witnesses might perform.

 When an attorney is ready to retain, they already have insight into the communication style and subject specialization of the prospective expert.
 They’re also well equipped to help their chosen expert shore up any weaknesses in their deposition skills.